fastvolt/markdown/README.md

 # Fastvolt Markdown - The Library

-A Simple and Straight-forward Markdown to HTML Converter for PHP.
+A Fast, Simple and Straight-forward Markdown to HTML Converter for PHP.

 # Usage